 Minimum balance.
 How much you’ll need to keep in your account can range from a nothing to tens of thousands of dollars, with higher rates applying to higher balances.

 Maximum balance.
-Even though business savings accounts are designed to grow your money, some banks only let you grow up to a certain point.
+Some banks only let you grow up to a certain point.
 One reason for this is for banks to be able to afford the interest rate and range of services that come with their business savings accounts.
-Business savings accounts with maximum limits are better for small and medium-sized businesses whose savings will not reach the amounts held by large corporations.
-If you run a large business, you’ll want to find a business savings account with a bank that is large and established enough to be able to support the unlimited growth of your funds.
+Business savings accounts with maximum limits are better for small and medium-sized businesses who likely won’t max out their savings.
+If you run a large business, you’ll want to find a business savings account with a bank that can support your funds.

 Do large bank transfers take longer?